AWARE-US: Preference-Aware Infeasibility Resolution in Tool-Calling Agents: Infeasibility Task

-If $F(C)\neq \varnothing$, the agent recommends from $F(C)$.
-If $F(C)=\varnothing$, the agent must \textbf{repair} the query by relaxing some subset of $C_{\text{add}}$ while preserving user preferences \cite{koudas2006relaxing}.
-Task prompts are provided in Appendix \ref{taskprompts} and example dialogue in Appendix \ref{exampledialog}.
+We study \textbf{preference-aware infeasibility resolution} for the failure modes described above.
+Let $D$ denote the database, and let a user request induce constraints $C=C_{\text{base}}\cup C_{\text{add}}$, where $C_{\text{base}}$ defines a base slice and $C_{\text{add}}$ are additional preferences elicited through dialogue.
+The executor returns the feasible set $F(C)={x\in D \mid x \models C}$.
+If $F(C)\neq\varnothing$, the agent recommends an item from $F(C)$; otherwise ($F(C)=\varnothing$) it must \textbf{repair} the query by relaxing some subset of $C_{\text{add}}$ while preserving the user’s preference ordering \citep{koudas2006relaxing}.
+Task prompts appear in Appendix~\ref{taskprompts} and an example dialogue in Appendix~\ref{exampledialog}.

-\paragraph{Baseline: solver-style satisfiability + repair.} As a baseline, we reimplement the ``LLM + verifier/solver'' style used in \cite{hao2025largelanguagemodelssolve}: the LLM produces structured constraints, and a deterministic executor verifies satisfiability (here: database filtering) and enables systematic repairs when infeasible.
-This baseline reliably detects infeasibility, but it does not specify which constraint to relax in a preference-aligned way, for that reasons it is a good comparison to see what happens when agent ignores user preference when relaxing constraints.
+\textbf{Baselines: greedy query relaxation and solver-style verification.} We introduce two baselines. \textbf{(1) Greedy query relaxation \citep{corella2009brief}}: After eliciting slot values, it executes the full conjunctive query and, if UNSAT, drops one additional constraint at a time preferring the drop that yields the smallest non-empty candidate to restore feasibility; it then recommends an item closest to the original constraints. \textbf{(2) Solver-style satisfiability + repair \citep{hao2025largelanguagemodelssolve}} reimplements the ``LLM + verifier/solver'': the LLM produces structured constraints and a deterministic executor checks satisfiability and exposes systematic repairs via an UNSAT witness/unsat-core signal.
+This baseline reliably detects infeasibility, but it does not specify which constraint to relax in a preference-aligned way; it therefore serves as a comparison point for preference-agnostic repair.

-\paragraph{Preference-aware repair: three variants.} All methods share the same outer loop: (i) run clarification to instantiate $C_{\text{add}}$; (ii) test feasibility; (iii) if infeasible, relax constraints in a preference-guided order until feasible; and (iv) if multiple feasible items remain, rank candidates by a soft satisfaction score.
+\textbf{Preference-aware repair: three variants.} All methods share the same outer loop: (i) run clarification to instantiate $C_{\text{add}}$; (ii) test feasibility; (iii) if infeasible, relax constraints in a preference-guided order until feasible; and (iv) if multiple feasible items remain, rank candidates by a soft satisfaction score.

 We explore three ways to infer the relative importance of constraints $c_i \in C_{\text{add}}$: